mats-nk/CYD/SETUP.md

 ### Library Configuration

-The CYD can work with a selection of different libraries, but the main one this repo will focus on is [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) as it is a fairly popular library for working with these types of dsiplays and there are lots of examples.
+The CYD can work with a selection of different libraries, but the main one this repo will focus on is [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) as it is a fairly popular library for working with these types of displays and there are lots of examples.

 This can be installed from the library manager by searching for "TFT_eSPI".